Department of Health Day Medical Center License

 Advanced Symptoms

-If symptoms suddenly appear and last for about a month, one should be cautious, as larger tumors typically lead to more symptoms.
-However, if symptoms only appear for a week and then subside naturally, there is no need for concern.
-Stomach cancer can be treated through surgical intervention, chemotherapy, and radiation therapy, and most side effects can be alleviated with medication.
-If side effects are severe, the doctor should be notified immediately.
+If symptoms appear suddenly and last for about a month, you should be alert, as the larger the tumor, the more symptoms will appear.
+However, if the symptoms subside naturally within a week, there is no need to worry.
+Stomach cancer can be treated with chemotherapy and radiation therapy.
+If the side effects are severe, you should notify your doctor immediately.

 Risk Factors of Stomach Cancer

-Gastroscopy can reveal lesions that are not visible to the naked eye, providing a basis for doctors to diagnose stomach cancer.
-Doctors use a flexible endoscope to examine the upper digestive tract by entering through the mouth into the esophagus, stomach, and duodenum.
-They can clearly observe the condition of the stomach or any lesions, such as abnormal cells, ulcers, or polyps, on a television screen.
-Gastroscopy not only allows direct observation of lesions but also enables the collection of tissue samples for pathological examination and can perform endoscopic treatments for many diseases, avoiding the trauma and risks associated with traditional open surgery.
+Gastroscopy can reflect lesions that are originally invisible to the naked eye, thereby providing a basis for doctors to evaluate gastric cancer.
+The doctor uses a soft and flexible endoscope to enter the esophagus, stomach and duodenum through the mouth to conduct an upper gastrointestinal examination.
+The doctor can clearly observe the conditions or lesions in the stomach, such as abnormal cells, ulcers or polyps, etc. on the TV screen.
+Gastroscopy can not only directly observe lesions, but also take biopsies for pathological examination.
+It can also perform endoscopic diagnosis and treatment of many diseases, avoiding the trauma and risks brought to patients by traditional open diagnosis and treatment.

 Therefore, gastroscopy has unparalleled advantages over other methods in observing gastrointestinal lesions above the descending duodenum.